Barbados History – At A Glance

-Because of this, by the end of the 18th century, the Barbadian population had shifted from majority white British to majority black African, and tension was building between slaves and masters.
-The humanitarian movement in England was also building momentum, as anti-slavery campaigners fought for the abolition of the slave trade in its entirety.
+By the end of the 18th century, the Barbadian population had shifted from majority white British to majority black African, and tension was building between slaves and masters.
+The humanitarian movement in England was also building momentum, as anti-slavery campaigners fought to abolish the slave trade in its entirety.

 1807: The Slave Trade Is Abolished

 Slavery was abolished by the British via the Slave Trade Act.
-However, this only outlawed the slave ‘trade’ and therefore slavery continued throughout the British Empire.
+However, this only outlawed the slave trade,’ Therefore, slavery continued throughout the British Empire.

 1815: Slavery Continues